UKCloud/documentation/articles/other/other-how-use-pricing-tool.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Use the UKCloud Pricing Estimator Tool
+toc_title: Use the UKCloud Pricing Estimation Tool
 toc_fullpath: How To/other-how-use-pricing-tool.md
 toc_mdlink: other-how-use-pricing-tool.md
 ---

-# How to use the UKCloud Pricing Estimator Tool
+# How to use the UKCloud Pricing Estimation Tool

 ## Overview

 The UKCloud Pricing Estimation Tool has been created to assist in the cost estimation of our core G-Cloud 10 services.
 Refer to the G-Cloud 10 Pricing Guide for information regarding service options, pricing options, any required set up fees and product rules.
 To achieve the most accurate estimate please consult with one of our Cloud Architects.

 > [!IMPORTANT]
-> You should always ensure that you're using the latest version of the pricing estimation tool by checking on the [UKCloud website](https://ukcloud.com/price-estimator-tool/).
+> You should always ensure that you're using the latest version of the Pricing Estimation Tool by checking on the [UKCloud website](https://ukcloud.com/price-estimator-tool/).
 Also, note that this tool provides an estimate based on the selections you make.
 Your actual consumption of the service may be different, resulting in higher or lower actual costs.

 > [!NOTE]
 > There are some known bugs in the latest versions of the tool.
-For more information see [Known bugs with the UKCloud Pricing Estimator Tool](other-ref-pricing-tool-bugs.md)
+For more information see [Known bugs with the UKCloud Pricing Estimation Tool](other-ref-pricing-tool-bugs.md)

 ## Installing the tool